guerreronz/Cycling-Store/README.md

 ## Content

-The dataset includes information on sales, customer and data that could be find in retail stores.
+The dataset includes information on sales, customer and data that could be found in retail stores.
 Also includes data about product, orders and prices.

 The dataset comprises: